School Science Lessons

 It is not recommended in USA, and is a controlled substance in Australia.

-See diagram: Cathine.
+See diagram: Cathine

-See diagram: Catha edulis.
+See diagram: Catha edulis

-Cathinone (C9H11NO), Plant Amine
+16.2.4 Cathinone Plant Amine

-Cathinone, benzoylethanamine, beta-keto-amphetamine, norephedrone, monoamine alkaloid with nitrogen in the side chain (protoalkaloid)
+Cathinone (C9H11NO), benzoylethanamine, beta-keto-amphetamine, norephedrone, monoamine alkaloid with nitrogen in the side chain (protoalkaloid)

 It is a controlled substance, causes mild stimulant euphoria effect, (WHO drug of abuse), central nervous system stimulant similar to Cathine.